-Coinsurance is the portion of charges that you and the option each pay for covered services.
-The Coinsurance for your dental option is the percentage of covered charges shown on the Dental Options Fact Sheet.
+Coinsurance is the portion of charges that you and the Company each pay for covered services.
+The Coinsurance portion that the Company pays is the percentage of covered charges shown on the Dental Options Fact Sheet.
 Your Coinsurance is the remaining portion of covered charges.